 If you’ve ever been reading an article or email and thought to yourself “I need to remember to do this later” or similar, this is the Siri feature for you.
 It’s very easy to use and execute, as long as the activity is on screen you can get Siri to remind you about it by doing the following:

-Get Siri to Remind You About What You’re Looking At Right Now
+Get Siri to Remind You About What You’re Looking At Right Now in iOS

 - Load a web page, article, email, or something similar onto the iOS screen that you wish to be reminded about